alexc-qa/tokenlite-plugin/layouts.md

 ```

 ### Step 6: Finalize Installation
-Visit `yourdomain.com/layouts`, select the checkbox to activate the promo package, and then run the following command again to optimize the application:
+Visit `yourdomain.com/layouts`, select the checkbox to activate the layouts package, and then run the following command again to optimize the application:

 ```bash
 php artisan optimize